Refeat/OpenAI_SKT/README.md

 ### Semantic Search
 ![audrey AI_본선](https://github.com/audreyaiai/OpenAI_SKT/assets/92682815/a75ac6e8-12df-4a50-9d5f-48bf6b1c9af0)

+통계청 only returns results when keywords are matched, which makes searching difficult.
+We provide valuable material that is semantically similar.

 ### Table Understanding

 ![audrey AI_본선](https://github.com/audreyaiai/OpenAI_SKT/assets/92682815/f70213a8-fcc9-49f4-8020-cb1c5e933947)

+Tables contain a lot of useful information that has a structural counterpart.
+However, if you scrape them directly into text, GPT can't understand them very well and can't utilize them.
+In order to understand tables well, it is important to preprocess the structure of the table into a form that GPT can understand, rather than just scraping it.
+When scraping the table as it was, GPT didn't utilize the table information.
+But with our chunking method, the table was better understood and utilized.

 ### Graph Tool (Agent)
 ![audrey AI_본선](https://github.com/audreyaiai/OpenAI_SKT/assets/92682815/98826687-2bd4-4df4-a590-19a0676665da)

+GPT outputs text by default, so it can't generate visuals like graphs.
+We give our agents tools, so they can write Python code to plot graphs based on the information they receive as text.

 ### Report
 ![image](https://github.com/audreyaiai/OpenAI_SKT/assets/92682815/a3a82511-7a18-457f-b5d2-836f4d784c6e)

+This is the first draft of our model.
+Based on the data we put in, model write a good draft with useful tables and thumbnail images.

 ## Citations